pglen/pywebserv/README.md

 ###  Introduction

- This is a simple web server framework.
+ This is a web server framework.
 To wet your apetite, here is how simple the HTML web page becomes.
-This is the source for the example pages.
-The macros can be crafted by you, so the simplicity is by no means a limitation.  (helps to know html/python)
+Below, is the source for the example pages.
+The macros can be crafted by you, so the simplicity is by no means a limitation.
+(Helps to know html/python)

         { sitestyle }
         { header }